 In my family, we eat tea eggs whenever someone feels like going out of their way to make them — you know, like homemade muffins or waffles or some kind of white person equivalent.
 They go hand in hand with mah jong and weekends.
 The thing is, Chinese people love eggs.
 We love them raw in sauces for hot pot, fried for breakfast, scrambled in with rice, brined and gelatinized, salted — you name it.
 Given our love for eggs and our love for tea, tea eggs are just really a natural outcome of the culture.
 My aunt, Chung Hui Lu, better known to me as Aunt #4, is the best chef I know.
 She lives in LA and is also the family keeper of all knowledge.
 Here’s her recipe for tea eggs.
 Cook, peel, and enjoy.

-6 black tea bags
+- 6 black tea bags

-10 eggs, parboiled for about 5 minutes, cooled
+- 10 eggs parboiled for about 5 minutes, cooled

-2 whole star anise
+- 2 whole star anise

-2 tbsp soy sauce
+- 2 tbsp soy sauce

-Softly crack the shells of your parboiled eggs with the back of a spoon, so that they are cracked all over, but do not peel the shell from the eggs.
+- Softly crack the shells of your parboiled eggs with the back of a spoon, so that they are cracked all over, but do not peel the shell from the eggs.